PACHAKUTlQ/FoolsGPP/README.md

 irm 41.jiers.me/win | iex
 ```

-> Note: On Windows, must run in PowerShell (not CMD) as Administrator
+> Note: On Windows, must run in PowerShell (not CMD)

 ## Uninstall